 Today’s Post by Joe Farace

 Although I’ve never owned one, I have previously documented my love affair with classic Buicks here before.
-Named for automotive pioneer David Buick, this was one of the first American automobile marques and was the company that established General Motors in 1908.
+The car is named for automotive pioneer David Buick, this was one of the first American automobile marques and was the company that established General Motors in 1908.
 GM’s founder William C. Durant had originally served as Buick’s general manager and major investor.

 You can see a 1953 Skylark, similar to the one above, at the Cussler Museum that’s dedicated to the preservation of rare and vintage automobiles from around the world.
-This extensive collection has more than 100 of what they consider to be significant automobiles, ranging in years from 1906 to 1965, and was established by best-selling author Clive Cussler.
+This extensive collection was established by the late, best-selling author Clive Cussler and has more than 100 of what he considered to be significant automobiles, ranging in years from 1906 to 1965.
+The museum is temporarily closed; check their website for information abiut when it will open in 2022.

 - The Cussler Museum